JerryIs-strong/Arona/README.md

 > [!IMPORTANT]
 > The project has now been renamed ***"Arona"***, older versions of ***update-alert*** may no longer work, please update from ***Plugins Store***.
+> [!CAUTION]
+> Our privacy policy has been enhanced and all scripts containing any third-party APIs will no longer be used but will instead be provided via ***plugins***.
 <br/>
 <div align="center">
     <img src="/src/sample/demo.png">